ggiuliani/PyLM/README.md

 # PyLM - Python Landscape Mosaic model
 A Python implementation of the Landscape Moscai model

+## Installation
+The only strict requirement to run PyLM is to have a Jupyter server installed either on a [server](https://jupyter.org/install) or on a [desktop](https://github.com/jupyterlab/jupyterlab-desktop) computer with Python >= 3.12.5

+## Main functions & documentation
+Soon...

+## Test
+Soon...

 ## Contributor guidelines
 Contributions are welcome and greatly appreciated!
 To contribute, please follow the following guidelines: